 Travel time: approx. 2 hours

-The state capital of Thuringia is captivating with its St. Mary’s Cathedral, where Martin Luther was ordained, the picturesque Severi Church, the Merchants’ Bridge with its unique stores and the well-preserved Old Synagogue.
+The capital of Thuringia captivates visitors with St. Mary’s Cathedral, where Martin Luther was ordained, the picturesque Severi Church, the Kaufmannsbrücke bridge with its unique shops, and the well-preserved Old Synagogue.

 Hamburg